HomeResources › Google LSA for Pest Control

 What Does LSA Cost for Pest Control Companies?

-Pest control is one of the more accessible trades for LSA cost per lead.
+Pest control is one of the more affordable LSA verticals.
 Most US markets run $20 to $60 per lead depending on competition and market size.
 Rural and suburban markets with fewer verified competitors come in at the lower end.
 Dense urban markets with multiple national franchise operators push toward $60 and above.
+For a full breakdown of pest control CPL benchmarks alongside other trades, see our guide to Google LSA pricing by industry.

 Here's why the economics work especially well for pest control, even at the higher end of that range: